brown-band/website/README.md

 - <code>pnpm **format**</code>: Runs [Prettier](https://prettier.io) to ensure consistent code and document formatting.
 Ideally, set up your code editor to run Prettier whenever you save a file — check out their [editor integration docs](https://prettier.io/docs/en/editors.html) or search your editor’s package manager for a “Prettier” package.
 - <code>pnpm **start:book**</code> and <code>pnpm **build:book**</code>: like `pnpm start` and `pnpm build` but for the script book.
 See below!

+(Why `pnpm` rather than npm?
+It is several times faster, especially when installing dependencies inside GitHub Actions.)

 Optionally, check out the external documentation for packages this project uses for a deeper understanding of how things work (in approximately decreasing order of importance):

 - [Eleventy](https://www.11ty.dev/docs/)